 Whew!
 That was quite a dive into studying how a camcorder works.
 We have probably skimmed the surface of some points to keep things as simple as possible.

 Im sure you have a better understanding of what a marvel of modern technology a camcorder really is.
 It requires precision optics, mechanical and electronic engineering and miniaturized circuitry to create a device like this.

 I think you understand that building the camcorder required overcoming some design hurdles in the process.
 Engineers had to think of ingenious methods (like helical scanning) of getting the camcorder to pull an amazing amount of performance out of such a tiny unit!

 Frustrated by your video editing efforts?
-You try your best but just can't produce a professional looking movie?
-Well, then check out Movavi Video Suite.
+You and try but just can't produce a professional looking movie?
+Then you should check out Movavi Video Suite.
 This all-in-one package contains powerful yet easy-to-use tools for any video processing need - edit, enhance, convert and share.
 You can easily create brilliant movies by adding special effects and convert your video into any of 170+ video formats, or burn it to Blu-ray Disc & DVD.